arnab-4/BrainScan-AI/README.md

 ℹ️ Our model is based on convolutional neural networks (CNNs) trained on a dataset of MRI images labeled with tumor presence or absence.
 We achieved an accuracy of 89% on our test dataset.
 The model utilizes segmentation techniques to identify and classify brain tumors from MRI scans.

-## Contribution Guidelines

-🤝 We welcome contributions from the community!
-Whether it's improving the model, enhancing the UI/UX, or optimizing the codebase, we appreciate all efforts.
-Feel free to fork the repository, make improvements, and submit pull requests.

 ## License

 📝 This project is licensed under the [MIT License](https://github.com/arnab-4/BrainScan-AI/blob/main/LICENSE) - see the LICENSE file for details.

-## Acknowledgements

-🙏 We would like to express our gratitude to the organizers of the AI Unite Hackathon for providing this platform to showcase our work.
-Additionally, we extend our thanks to the dataset providers and the open-source community for their invaluable contributions.

 ---